jalhackl/COMET/README.md

 ```

 SHiP (Similarity-Hierarchical-Partitioning Clustering Framework) is the primary clustering algorithm.
 It builds ultrametric trees from distance matrices which can be partitioned by several partitioning methods.
+For only applying SHiP (in case tat data is already provided as numpy-arrays containing the delta matrices), one can use:

 ```python
 from SHiP import SHiP